 Krieger 103

-Students will work with a selection of Shakespeare's plays --- AS YOU LIKE IT, KING JOHN, and A WINTER’S TALE--- in exploring specific ways in which the power of the lines can be translated dynamically and immediately into vocal and physical performance.
+Students will work with a selection of Shakespeare's plays --- TWELFTH NIGHT, RICHARD III, and CYMBELINE--- in exploring specific ways in which the power of the lines can be translated dynamically and immediately into vocal and physical performance.
 This course can be repeated for credit, because it covers different topics.
 (Some background in the acting sequence is encouraged).

 ×